Vehicle crashes in downtown Las Vegas fleeing police

 Just before 9 a.m., a Las Vegas deputy marshal attempted to perform a vehicle stop.
 The driver fled and later crashed in the area of Fremont Street and Las Vegas Boulevard, Las Vegas police spokesman Aden OcampoGomez said.

-At least two vehicles were involved and at least one victim had to be cut out of a car, OcampoGomez said.
+At least two buses and two cars were involved and at least one victim had to be cut out of a car, OcampoGomez said.
 Multiple people were taken to University Medical Center with minor injuries, he said.

-Las Vegas Boulevard North was closed at East Ogden Avenue.
+Southbound Las Vegas Boulevard remained closed at Ogden Avenue several hours after the crash.
 Drivers are encouraged to avoid the area.

 No further information was immediately available.